 1. Avocado and aloe vera can be uses topically on a break out to help moisturize and heal the skin.
 Mix one or both together into a paste and apply to your skin for 20 minutes and gently wash off with warm water.

 2. Swap out pasteurized dairy products for dairy free kefir, sauerkraut and other fermented foods.
 Pasteurized dairy can be overly acidic and the other potential hormones, chemicals can lower the immune system and aggravate skin conditions like eczema and acne.

-3. Replace acid producing foods like beef, pork and chicken for dark leafy green vegetables, whole fruits and sprouted nuts or seeds for a few weeks and see if you notice any improvement.
+3. Replace acid producing foods like grain-fed beef, pork and chicken for grass-fed meats, dark leafy green vegetables, whole fruits and sprouted nuts or seeds for a few weeks and see if you notice any improvement.

 4. Swap out your oils for a cold pressed, organic, extra virgin coconut oil.